Just like TrueFire, another long-time veteran in the online guitar space, Guitar Tricks, has been helping guitar players around the world since 1998!

 While there are lessons for most acoustic and electric guitar styles that you can think of, there is still unfortunately no bass section under Guitar Tricks.

-There have been a lot of enquiries regarding bass and special lessons or notation for left-handed guitarists on the Guitar Tricks’ portal.
+There have been a lot of inquiries regarding bass and special lessons or notation for left-handed guitarists on the Guitar Tricks’ portal.

 But Guitar Tricks’ answer has been the same – since bass and left-handed guitar playing are conceptually the same, you can make use of the lessons we have here by trying out our 60-day money-back Full Access plan.